php-dev-br/laravel-doc-pt-br/migrations.md

 developers on your team may quickly create your application's initial database structure.

-> [!WARNING]
+> **Warning**
 > Migration squashing is only available for the MySQL, PostgreSQL, and SQLite
 > databases and utilizes the database's command-line client.
+Schema dumps may not
+> be restored to in-memory SQLite databases.

 <a name="migration-structure"></a>